richterzo/discourse-uzbek/README.md

 ## Usage

-You can select the locale as Uzbek”.
+You can select the locale as "Uzbek”.

 ## Update translations